ulikoehler/YakDB/YakServer/doc/external-protocol.md

 * Frame 2: 64-bit unsigned limit.
 If this is zero-sized, no limit is imposed
 * Frame 3: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 4: End key (exclusive).
 If this has zero length, the count ends at the last key
+* Frame 5: Key substring filter (frame shall be zero-sized if no filter shall be applied)
+* Frame 6: Value substring filter (frame shall be zero-sized if no filter shall be applied)

+The substring filter provides fast (Boyer-Moore-Horspool) server-side filtering for keys and values.
+Only
+Filtered keys don't decrease the key-value count that is used to check the limit.
+In any case, the filters are compared in a case-sensitive way on a char-by-char basis.

+Regardless of filters, the scan will stop at the end key.

 ##### Scan response: